Pontifical Villas of Castel Gandolfo: From 1945 to the present

 John Paul II, on the other hand, had one of the longest pontificates in the history of the Church (1978–2005), and he never failed to vacation at Castel Gandolfo, even during the last period of his harsh illness.

 Pope Benedict XVI moved to Castel Gandolfo every summer of his pontificate (2005–2013).
 From 28 February 2013, the day he resigned the papacy, to the following 2 May, it became the pro tempore residence of the Pope Emeritus, after which he moved to Mater Ecclesiae Monastery in the Vatican.
 Benedict XVI returned to the Papal Palace for a 15-day stay in July 2015.

 Francis (2013–2025), on the other hand, never vacationed at Castel Gandolfo, preferring to stay at the Domus Sanctae Marthae in the Vatican.
 On 14 October 2016 it was announced that the pope decided to open the entire complex of the Pontifical Villas to the public, making them a museum.
-On July 6, 2025, Pope Leo XIV would begin using Castel Gandolfo's Villa Barberini for a six week vacation, thus restoring Castel Gandolfo's traditional status as the pope's retreat and summer home.
-However, in spite of Pope Leo XIV's use of one of Castel Gandolfo's villas, the main Apostolic Palace at the complex still remains a museum.
+On 17 June 2025, a communiqué of the Prefecture of the Pontifical Household was issued which restored the palace to its status as a place of papal residency.
+The communiqué stated that Pope Leo XIV planned to take up residence in the Palace for part of his summer holidays from 6 to 20 July and from 15 to 17 August of that year.
+On July 6, 2025, Pope Leo XIV would begin staying at Castel Gandolfo for a six week vacation, thus resuming the tradition of Castel Gandolfo being used as the pope's retreat and summer home.
+However, the main Apostolic Palace at Castel Gandolfo still remained a museum, with Leo XIV instead staying at the Castel Gandolfo complex's Villa Barberini.
+He stays at Castel Gandolfo once a week as part of his work and life routine.

+Starting in May 2026, the Papal Palace of Castel Gandolfo had minor renovations.
+Due to the security issues of Villa Barberini, the official Papal Palace will be re-converted back into the pope's summer residence, making it habitable again for Pope Leo XIV to officially move in during July 2026.
+Pope Leo XIV will become the 16th pope to spend the summer at the official summer residence of the pontiffs.
+Starting in July 5, Pope Leo will be staying until July 27 at the Apostolic Palace in Castel Gandolfo, which is now once again serving as a papal summer residence after having been converted into a museum by Pope Francis.